 Visit Burj Khalifa – the highest building in the world

 I have decided to spend my morning visiting Burj Khalifa – the highest building in the world (when writing this post).
 I have read in forums that it is super popular and there are huge queues to get in, so you always have to buy your tickets in advance.
 Surprisingly there was no queue when I arrived and I managed to get in without any problems.
 The view from the top was breathtaking.
-You could see skyscrapers rising in the middle of a desert, huge artificial pools, and Dubai canal.
+You could see skyscrapers rising in the middle of a desert, huge artificial pools, and a Dubai canal.
 Someone told me that most people come here to watch the sunset.
 It must be an unforgettable experience to watch the sunset from there but I didn’t know it back then.

 Take a half-day guided tour through Jumeirah luxury district

 In the afternoon I have decided to take a half-day guided tour which I booked in advance.
 The guide was originally from Sri Lanka but spoke fluent German and English.
 First, we visited the famous hotel Burj Al Arab, then Jumeirah luxury district and Jumeirah Mosque.
 The iconic hotel Burj Al Arab in the form of a sailing boat is the symbol of Dubai and pops up on almost every travel brochure about Dubai.
 The world’s rich and famous stay here and enjoy the private beach in the middle of the sea having full privacy and comfort.
 I had time to only check out the nearest public beach (without swimming).
 It was September but still unbearably hot and the beach was empty.
 I assume most people go there swimming in the evening when the temperatures cool down a little bit.
 Then we set on a road again to the Al Fahidi Fort.
-On our way the guide was showing us some luxury villas and telling us that those villas belong to the jobless and “poor” citizens of the country.
+On our way, the guide showed us some luxury villas and told us that those villas belonged to the jobless and “poor” citizens of the country.
 They get those villas for free from the government.
 I wish we had such social security.
 I wouldn’t mind a luxury villa for free.
 How about you?